If you’ve been struggling with weight gain, the question “do calories matter?” has likely crossed your mind once or twice.

 The first one is pretty self-explanatory, but hunger and cravings are a little more nuanced.

 If you want to avoid cravings, you need to look at what you’re eating.
 Different foods can have a significant effect on your satiety and cravings, and ultimately your resolve to stick to your diet.

-In addition to its satiety-inducing effects, protein may also increase your body’s sensitivity to the hormone leptin.
-As a reminder — leptin is responsible for telling your brain that you are full, satisfied, and don’t need any more food[*].
+In addition to its satiety-inducing effects, protein may also increase your body’s sensitivity to the hunger hormone leptin.
+As a reminder — leptin is responsible for telling your brain that you are full and don’t need any more food[*].

-Sugar, on the other hand, seems to trigger an addictive-like reaction in some people.
+Sugar, on the other hand, can trigger an addictive-like reaction in some people.
 The concept of “sugar addiction” has even been thrown around as one of the possible causes of obesity in the United States[*][*].

-You can see how eating a 200 calorie snack coming from protein would have a much different effect on your diet goals than if you ate just as many calories coming from sugar.
+You can see how eating a 200 calorie snack coming from protein would have a much different effect on your diet goals than if you ate the same number of calories from sugar.

 A final point to make on the “why all calories are not created equal” topic is the concept of food quality.